llm-bible/llm-bible.github.io/_publications/xiao2023instruction.markdown

 bibkey: xiao2023instruction
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.00201"}
-tags: ['Training Techniques', 'Model Architecture', 'Pretraining Methods', 'Transformer', 'Fine-Tuning', 'Prompting']
+tags: ['Fine-Tuning', 'Transformer', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'Prompting']
 ---
 Prompts have been proven to play a crucial role in large language models, and in recent years, vision models have also been using prompts to improve